aws-neuron/aws-neuron-sdk/FAQ.md

 * [Neuron-cc MXNet Operators](./release-notes/neuron-cc-ops/neuron-cc-ops-mxnet.md)
 * [Neuron-cc ONNX Operators](./release-notes/neuron-cc-ops/neuron-cc-ops-onnx.md)

+If your model contains operators missing from the above list, please post a message on the Neuron developer forum to let us know.

 **Q: Any operators that Neuron doesn't support?**
 Models with control-flow and dynamic shapes are not supported.
 You will need to partition the model using the framework prior to compilation.
 See the [Neuron compiler](./docs/neuron-cc/readme.md).